antvis/G2/site/docs/manual/core/coordinate/parallel.en.md

 ### Notes

 1. **Data volume**: When there are too many data records, lines will overlap causing visual clutter.
 It's recommended to use transparency or interactive filtering
-2. **Axis order**: The arrangement order of coordinate axes will affect the visualization effect.
+2. **Axis order**: The arrangement order of coordinate axis will affect the visualization effect.
 Variables with strong correlations placed in adjacent positions are usually more conducive to analysis
 3. **Axis scaling**: Different dimensions may have vastly different data ranges, requiring appropriate scale settings for better comparison

 ## Configuration